Marietta Division of Assets Lawyer

 Which Assets Are Subject to Division?

 The property to be divided could include any item that has some type of monetary value such as homes, checking and savings accounts, stocks, and bonds, as well as personal assets such as jewelry and vehicles.
-That said, only assets determined to be marital property are debated during Marietta asset distribution proceedings.
+That said, only assets determined to be marital property are debated by attorneys during Marietta asset distribution proceedings.
 These are assets the spouses accrued while they were married.

 On the other hand, separate or individual property is not divided.
 Separate assets are owned by one spouse individually and were either accrued before the marriage, gifted, or inherited.